lineojcd/Multi-Agent-RL-for-the-Wolf-Sheep-Game/README.md

 The **wolf** is allowed to **make a step for every second step of the sheep**.
 In other words the sheep can move twice as fast as the wolf.

-* Wolves cannot step on squares occupied by the opponent’s wolf (wolves block each other).

-* Wolves cannot step on squares occupied by the sheep of the same player.

-* Sheep cannot step on squares occupied by the wolf of the same player.

-* Sheep cannot step on squares occupied by the opposite sheep.

-* Neither the sheep nor the wolf can enter a square with a fence on.

-* Neither the sheep nor the wolf can step on a square outside the map.
-Imagine the map is surrounded by fences.

-* If the sheep steps on a food object the food object is consumed (removed from the map) and a score is awarded.

-* If the wolf steps on a food object the food object gets removed but no score is awarded.

-const copy = `
-Here is a line of text

 - Wolves cannot step on squares occupied by the opponent’s wolf (wolves block each other).
 - Wolves cannot step on squares occupied by the sheep of the same player.
 - Sheep cannot step on squares occupied by the wolf of the same player.